dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./Images-10-13-2021/part1-step4-1-rancher-ui-create-cluster-custom-devsecops-pg1.png)

 b) You will be presented with `Cluster:Create Custom`form.
 Enter the cluster name as `devsecops` and leave the rest of the settings as default and click `Create` button.
 You will be presented with cluster registration command to create the RKE cluster on your VM.
+Check the 'Insecure: Select this to skip TLS...'
 Click on `registration command` to copy the command into your clipboard.

 ![Rancher UI](./Images-10-13-2021/part1-step4-2-rancher-ui-create-cluster-custom-devsecops-pg2.png)